ni720/SimpleEASALogbook/README.md

 * PDF export to an EASA conform format
 * various importers (MCC PilotLog CSV export, Brussels Airlines BlueOne PDF, Lufthansa Flugstundenuebersicht PDF, ...)
 * various exporters (Easa conform PDF and HTML, ...)
-* runs on windows and linux (mac untested)
+* runs without installation on windows

-Keeping this tool as simple as possible also should prevent bugs and errors, however the simultaneous development for .net and mono environment causes some error potential.

 ## Known bugs:
 * the importers and exporters are only tested for co-pilots, since the devlopers lack the export data from captains of the supported programs. help us by providing your exports if you are a commander.
-* not tested on OSX - if you happen to have a mac I would appreciate a screenshot and an report how the tool works on mac
+* currently linux and mac-osx are not supported.
+This tool runs with .net WinForms which are deprecated in mono-project and therefore buggy.
+Help is appreciated - see issues

 ## Installation: